AntonUBC/kaggle_flavours_of_physics/README.md

 into folder ```./data``` (you may need to adjusts its path according to your location using ```/kaggle_flavours_of_physics//flavours_utils/paths.py```).
 You must also create a folder ```./submission``` in the same subfolder.
 This folder will be used for saving predictions.

 - run ```/kaggle_flavours_of_physics/ensemble/ensemble_submission.py``` to generate the file of predictions in csv format.

-The stacking procedure used in the first model is computationally intensive and may take up to 12 hours to complete (it took me 11 hours on my 4-core 2.60GHz laptop with 16 GB RAM).
+Warning: the stacking procedure used in the first model is computationally intensive and may take up to 12 hours to complete (it took me 11 hours on my 4-core 2.60GHz laptop with 16 GB RAM).

 ### Dependencies
 - Python 3.4 (Python 2.7 would also work, just type: ```from __future__ import print_function``` in the beginning of the script)